Opening a Branch Office in Thailand

 Therefore if investors are looking for doing business in Thailand, they can set up a Branch Office (“Branch”) here.
 A Branch is not a separate legal entity but a part of the main company.
 However, it functions as a separate tax entity.
 The branch normally forms a permanent unit of a foreign company.
 It needs to be registered with Thailand’s Ministry of Commerce.

 The Foreign Business Act in Thailand

-There are restrictions on the foreigners who conduct business in Thailand as per the FBA B.E.
+There are certain restrictions in place for foreigners who wish to run a business in Thailand according to the FBA B.E.
 2542 (1999).
-According to the different types of business, they are either barred from operating it or required to get a license or a certificate before they start their business.
+As per the different types of business, they are either barred from operating it or required to get a license or a certificate before they can start their business.
 The various business types are defined under three lists annexed to the FBA.
-As per the FBA, a “Foreigner” can be any natural person who does not possess nationality of Thailand; or any juristic person who is not registered in the country; or any juristic person who is registered in Thailand and has half or more than that of its capital shared by one of the above mentioned persons.
+As per the FBA, a “Foreigner” can be any natural person who does not possess the nationality of Thailand; or any juristic person who is not registered in the country; or any juristic person who is registered in Thailand and has half or more than that of its capital shared by one of the above-mentioned persons.

 The Business Lists under the Foreign Business Act are as follows:

 Business List 1: This includes the list of businesses that cannot be operated by foreigners for special reasons.